“Life is a combination of magic and pasta.” – Federico Fellini

 For Christmas, I got “The Dinner Plan,” a collection of recipes that are easy for weeknights, and categorizes foods not only by ingredients but also on factors like if it only use one pan, or the leftovers keep really well for several days, or you can prepare some things ahead of time.

-Pasta e Fagioli (“pasta and beans”) is a vegetarian Italian peasant soup that’s great for cold weather, specifically after a day of skiing at Stevens Pass.
+Pasta e Fagioli (which translates to “pasta and beans”) is an Italian peasant soup that’s great for cold weather, specifically after a day of skiing at Stevens Pass.
 All of the ingredients were easy to find, and I had no problem finding ways to increase the volume for unannounced dinner guests.

 Modifications, Testing and Recommendations: I liked this dish because it only uses one large pot, and it has all of my favorite Italian flavors: onion, garlic, tomato, pasta, thyme, olive oil and spices.
 To increase the volume and make more than the recommended 4-6 servings, I added more spinach into the soup.
 I also added some chopped mushrooms as well, because the flavors fit right in with the rest of the dish.
 When the soup got too thick from adding more vegetables, I used a splash of water or broth to readjust the ratio.
 I served it with slices of toasted rosemary bread.
 It keeps well enough to make on a Sunday and pack for lunches all week!

-Try out the recipe here from the New York Times.
-The recipe that I used called for ditalini pasta, but any small pasta will work.
-I also used white beans, while the New York Times recipe calls for pintos – I think the milder flavor of the white/cannellini beans would suit the other ingredients better.
+Get the recipe here!
 “The Dinner Plan” recommends crushed tomatoes instead of chopped, but it seems that the basic pasta e fagioli recipes are very similar across the board.
 Delicious and hearty, easy to customize for your particular tastes.